 In their everyday interactions, beginners make common English verb errors.
 If these are not fixed they can greatly affect their performance and slow down confidence building.
-In this post you’ll learn 16 more common verb mistakes beginners make and how easily to handle them.
+In this post under English grammar essentials, you’ll learn 16 more common verb mistakes beginners make.
+And you will know how to handle them easily.
+Learn more here about the site and how to get started.

 Ready?